apache/sling-aggregator/README.md

 ```
 $ repo init --no-clone-bundle -u https://github.com/apache/sling-aggregator.git
 $ repo sync --no-clone-bundle -j 16
+$ repo forall -c 'git checkout master'
 ```

+The last command ensures that all repositories are set to use the master branch.
+For some reason `repo` checks out the latest revision but does not check out a specific branch.

 The output is a flat list of all Sling modules.